 Disclaimer*: The articles shared under 'Your Voice' section are sent to us by contributors and we neither confirm nor deny the authenticity of any facts stated below.
 Parhlo will not be liable for any false, inaccurate, inappropriate or incomplete information presented on the website.
 Read our disclaimer.

-Do you ever notice why people who are suffering from Diabetes have other severe disorders like Depression, Hypertension, Obesity and Diabetic Peripheral Neuropathy????
+Do you ever notice why people who are suffering from diabetes have other severe disorders like depression, hypertension, obesity and diabetic peripheral neuropathy????
 No??
-Because Diabetes is a disorder which becomes the stimulus (etiology) for other disorders like depression and diabetic neuropathy.
+Because Diabetes is a disorder that becomes the stimulus (etiology) for other disorders like depression and diabetic neuropathy.
 On World Diabetes Day, here’s all you need to about the 3D’s.

 3D’s – Diabetes: